Comparing technical competencies to general competencies can be tricky. Find out which matter most to your competency modeling effort.

 What are Technical Competencies?

-Technical competencies typically refer to the skills and knowledge an organization deems necessary for employees to perform their jobs.
+Technical competencies refer to a range of skills relating to any position requiring specific learning and/or training necessary for employees to perform their jobs.
 Thus, closely aligned with an employee’s ability to know and use knowledge, such as what you need to use specific information in order to do a particular task.

-Why is this important to know the difference between these 2 competencies?
+Why is this important to know the difference between general and technical competencies?

 For example, when you’re looking for a safety engineer, consider someone who can speak on behalf of your company to the public, as well as having the personal qualifications to plan effectively for emergencies and crises.